Copyright © 2001-24 Prem Kamble

 2. The No-pain Traits: the traits that we don't care about, or in other words, they don't really make you feel low.

-The first category of painful traits comprises traits that cause heartburn and a sense of inadequacy, leaving us hurt and ashamed when reminded of them.
+The first category of painful traits comprises qualities that cause heartburn and a sense of inadequacy, leaving us hurt and ashamed when reminded of them.
 In contrast, the second category includes traits that we are comfortable admitting to and do not cause us any significant distress.

-It is the painful traits that often drive us to exhibit unnatural or abnormal behavior.
+It is the painful traits that often compel us to exhibit unnatural or abnormal behavior.
 These "Not OK" traits stem from opinions we formed about ourselves during childhood or from past embarrassing experiences that reinforced negative self-evaluations.

 We try to forget these thoughts and memories of our painful traits, burying them deep within our subconscious mind.
 Although they may fade from our conscious thoughts, they continue to reside in our subconscious mind.
 They remain with us as our subconscious pain points.

-Since these pain points are different for different individuals, people may react differently to the same stimuli.
+Incidents in life or comments from people around us may continuously touch our conscience, but we may not react until something pricks our subconscious pain point, resulting in an almost explosive reaction.
+Since these pain points differ among individuals, people may react differently to the same stimuli.
 For instance, one person may be deeply hurt by a derogatory comment, while someone else may not care at all.

 When we encounter these subconscious pain points, we are often overwhelmed by intense emotions. and our reactions may not be well-controlled.
 These emotions can be linked to the same sensations that we first experienced when we had that same unpleasant and painful experience as a child, which we tried to push under the carpet and banish from our minds.
 In these situations, we feel powerless to control our reactions and are driven by our subconscious minds.
 When we face a situation that touches our subconscious pain point, we react spontaneously and compulsively.
 However hard we try to act differently, we are often unable to do so, as the same violent emotions and sensations take over and dictate our behavior.